junga-com/bg-core/readme.md

 The root level contains any command files that will be installed on the target system.

-The root level of this project also contains one script library ( bg_core.sh ) which is the entry point for sourcing any libraries in the bg-core package or any package the conform to its protocols. bg_core.sh is sourced from its well known /usr/lib/bg_core.sh location.
-All other libraries are sourced via the import <libFile> ;$L1;$L2 syntax.
-The only responsibility of bg_core.sh is to setup the host security environment and sourcing the bg_coreImport.sh library which introduces the import system and imports the unconditional core libraries.
+The root level of this project also contains one script library ( bg_core.sh ) which is the entry point for sourcing any libraries in the bg-core package or any package that conform to its protocols. bg_core.sh is sourced from its well known /usr/lib/bg_core.sh location.
+All other libraries are sourced via the `import <libFile> ;$L1;$L2` syntax.

+The only responsibility of bg_core.sh is to setup the host security environment and sourcing the bg_coreImport.sh library which introduces the import system and imports the unconditional core libraries of the bg-core project.

-### core/
+#### core/

 The core/ subfolder contains the core libraries that are imported unconditionally when a script sources /usr/lib/bg_core.sh.

 You never have to import these libraries.
 All functions defined in any file in this folder will be available to use in a script after sourcing /usr/lib/bg_core.sh

+In addition to being located in the core/ folder, these libraries also typically start with bg_core*.

+Of notable mention is the bg_coreLibsMisc.sh bash library.
+The idea is that sometimes there are functions that logically belong to another library in terms of its functionality but only only a few functions from that functional library need to be available all the time without importing the whole library.
+The 'core' functions in a functional library can be included in bg_coreLibsMisc.sh while the other other related but less 'core' functions can reside in the functional library where they are only available if that library is imported.

-### coreOnDemand/
+#### coreOnDemand/

 The coreOnDemand/ subfolder contains libraries that are not imported initially when a script sources /usr/lib/bg_core.sh but will be automatically imported if certain features are used by the script.
 For example, if the script calls the daemonDeclare function to become a daemon script, the bg_coreDaemon.sh library will be imported and its features enabled.

-You never have to import these libraries but some functions defined in these files will only be available after the entrypoint function for a certain feature is called.
+You never have to import these libraries but some functions defined in these files will only be available after an entrypoint function typically located in the bg_coreLibsMisc.sh library is called.

+Often the entrypoint function in bg_coreLibsMisc.sh will be a stub function that only imports the library and call itself again.
+When the library is imported it will overwrite the stub with the real implementation so that subsequent calls will call the real implementation directly.

-### lib/
+#### lib/

-The lib/ subfolder contains libraries that are available for a script to use if they import them.
+The lib/ subfolder is a standard folder for any bg-dev pacakgeProject.

 Your script needs to import one of these libraries in order to use its features.

-### unitTests/
+#### unitTests/

-The unitTests/ folder contains unit test scripts containing testcases that can be executed directly for testing or via `bg-dev test` as part of the package SDLC.
-Unit tests are not including in the package this project produces.
+The unitTests/ subfolder is a standard folder for any bg-dev pacakgeProject.
+It contains unit test scripts containing testcases that can be executed directly for development work or via `bg-dev test` as part of the package's SDLC.

+Unit tests are not included in the deb or rpm package this project produces.

 See man(1) bg-dev-tests

-### data/
+#### data/

-The data/ folder contains file assets that will be copied to the target system when the package is installed.
+The data/ subfolder is a standard folder for any bg-dev pacakgeProject.
+It contains file assets that will be copied to the target system when the package is installed.
 On debian systems these files will be in /usr/share/bg-core/.
 Scripts use the $pkgDataFolder variable to refer to this folder which may be in a different location on other OS.

-### templates/
+#### templates/

+The templates/ subfolder is a standard folder for any bg-dev pacakgeProject.
 Files in this folder will be considered template files regardless of their extension.

+Template functions from bg_templates.sh will find these templates when just their names (no path) are used.

-You can use the `bg-core templates ...` command to manage templates on a host from this and other pacakges.
-Templates can be overridden by a host administrator.
+You can use the `bg-core templates ...` command to manage templates on a host from this and other packages.
+Templates can be overridden by a host administrator but requires privilege on the host to do so, therefore templates can be trusted to contain approved content.

-### plugins/
+#### plugins/

-Plugins are libraries that extend some PluginType mechanism. bg-core provides some general plugins for the pluginTypes that it introduces.
-Other packages can provide additional plugins of these types.
-The host admin can decide which to activate.
+The plugins/ subfolder is a standard folder for any bg-dev pacakgeProject. bg-core introduces several plugin types which are typically placed in the lib/ folder.
+It also provides a number of instances of those plugin types that reside in this folder.

-### doc/
+#### doc/

 The doc/ folder contains the changelog and copywrite files for the project and miscellaneous documentation such as diagrams.

-### man?/
+#### man[0-7]/

-The man[0-7]/ folders contain manually written man pages.
-Most man pages are written as comment blocks in the source code and generated into manpages when the package is built but some man pages do not fit that pattern well and are written manually.
+The man[0-7]/ subfolders are standard folders for any bg-dev pacakgeProject.
+They contain manually written man pages.

+Most man pages are written as comment blocks in the source code and generated into manpages when the package is built but some man pages do not fit that pattern well and can be written manually.

-### .bglocal/
+#### .bglocal/

-The .bglocal/ folder is a local cache folder for things that do not get committed to git.
+The .bglocal/ hidden subfolder is a standard folder for any bg-dev project.
+It is a local cache folder for things that do not get committed to git.
 For example, a staging folder to build deb and rpm packages and the funcman generated documentation build.